Youth Conservation Leadership Program

 Junior Conservation Technician Expectations and Responsibilities:

-• A good attitude and interest in the topics the program will cover.
+• Having a good attitude and interest in the topics the program will cover.

-• Be a role model for students, campers and visitors at the center, exhibiting maturity and good judgment.
+• Being a role model for students, campers and visitors at the center, exhibiting maturity and good judgment.

 • Willingness to work in a team environment.